Yousef-Hesham/Self-Driving-Vehicle-Controller/README.md

 ### Video of the CARLA Simulation

-You can check the full video on youtube [here](https://www.youtube.com/watch?v=gDv56-uDu3I).
+Here's a Preview of the output:

 <img src="read_me_images/5.gif">

+You can check the full video on [Youtube here](https://www.youtube.com/watch?v=gDv56-uDu3I).